perriera/extras_dbo/docs/GITHUB_GIT.md

 	sudo systemctl stop git-daemon

 ### Summary
-Now you have an operational GitHub server running locally on your Ubuntu box (as a standard Ubuntu service).
+Now that you have an operational GitHub server running locally on your Ubuntu box (as a standard Ubuntu service) you no longer have to add additional directory information.
+Hence, it now acts a lot more like the actual GitHub.com server (complete with a host name of your choosing).

 ### Next Steps
 - [How to set up your own GitHub server using http protocol on Ubuntu 20.04](https://github.com/perriera/extras_oci/blob/dev/docs/GITHUB_HTTP.md)